mappum/watt/README.md

 [![Build Status](https://travis-ci.org/mappum/watt.svg?branch=master)](https://travis-ci.org/mappum/watt)
 [![Dependency Status](https://david-dm.org/mappum/watt.svg)](https://david-dm.org/mappum/watt)

-Powerful control flow using generators
+**Powerful control flow using generators**

-`watt` lets you write your async Javascript without callbacks, which results in much cleaner, more readable code.
+`watt` lets you write your async Javascript as if it were synchronous, which results in much simpler, more readable code.

 ES6 introduced generators, which are functions that can be paused and resumed using the `yield` keyword.
 This lets us do some cool things, for instance letting a library handle control flow.
-This means your code can be written as if it was synchronous, but still gets the benefits of Node's async IO.

 **Features:**
 - Eliminates "callback hell"